plilab/jade/README.md

 ## Developer Guide

-For more details on Jade's codebase, refer to Developer Guide which can be found at `docs/Developer Guide.md`
+For more details on Jade's codebase and working on Jade, refer to Developer Guide at [docs/DeveloperGuide.md](docs/DeveloperGuide.md)